pvcraven/2017_web_security/source/ddos/ddos.rst

 How to Avoid DDoS Attacks
 -------------------------
+While there is no way to absolutely rid a company from the threat of a DDoS attack, there are measures the company can take to decrease the chance of a large, expensive and damaging attack from taking place.

 Architecture
 ~~~~~~~~~~~~
 * Servers in different data centers, locate them on different networks, and have diverse paths